 With numerous examples from well-known plays such as Macbeth and Death of a Salesman to lesser known gems such as Aeschylus’ Seven Against Thebes, I demonstrate how protagonists wager their human assets from dignity to the milk of human kindness to achieve their aims, whether it be the American Dream or a Scottish crown.
 Readers love my book because it does the impossible: it presents literary theory in a straightforward and immediate language.
 Read my book and see for yourself if this is literary theory’s finest hour.

-If this writeup has piqued your interest, I hope that you will support the competition by picking up a copy or asking your local library to consider carrying it.
+Please support the competition by picking up a copy of my book.
+Better yet, ask your local library to carry it.
 Let’s work together to make the Risk Theatre Modern Tragedy Competition an incredible opportunity for playwrights for years to come.
 My Goodreads page is here.
 You can find me on Twitter here, on Facebook here, and on LinkedIn here.

 PRAISE FOR THE RISK THEATRE MODEL OF TRAGEDY

 Beautifully written, original, and compelling . . . an Aristotle for the 21st century.David Konstan – Brown University

 The author’s passion for his subject comes across in nearly every statement . . .
 An ambitious, thought-provoking critique of tragedy in the 21st century. (click here for full review)Kirkus Reviews

 A useful resource, particularly for theatre studies and secondary drama teachers . . .
 Extremely engaging and impossible to put down.NJ Drama Australia Journal